Cleaner Candles and Home Fragrance Alternatives: A Cautious Note

 A candle can be marketed as clean, natural, soy, or essential-oil based, but those words do not settle the whole question.

-The site should keep language conservative and help readers compare lower-concern signals without making broad promises.
+The site should keep language careful and help readers compare lower-concern checks without making broad promises.

 EWGMADE SAFEGreen Seal